lightningWhite/keyhole/README.md

 * The usernames are not encrypted.
 Anyone can see the username associated with the program.

 Use this program at your own risk.
-It is provided "as is" and no one will accept responsibility or liability for anything that adversely arises from its use.
+It is provided "as is" and no one is responsible or liable for anything that adversely arises from its use.

 This is not yet licensed.

+## Project Setup
+Setup a virtual environment:
+* Install python3-venv package: `sudo apt install python3-venv`
+* Setup python virtual environment: `python -m venv keyhole`
+* Activate virtual environment: source keyhole/bin/activate

-## Dependencies
+### Dependencies

-* bcrypt
-* cryptography
-* json
+Make sure the dependencies of bcrypt are installed:
+`sudo apt-get install build-essential libffi-dev python-dev`

+Install bcrypt: `pip3 install bcrypt`
+Install cryptography: `pip3 install cryptography`